Dance and get inspired.

 The Dance minor

-The Dance minor at Otago is a dynamic programme with exciting papers that will introduce you to innovative ways of moving, and inspire you to form your distinct choreographic identity and performance style.
+Dance at Otago is a dynamic programme with new and exciting papers that will introduce you to innovative ways of moving, and inspire you to form your distinct choreographic identity and performance style.

 All papers integrate practical skills and academic training in order to enhance your creativity, expand your knowledge and critical thinking and shape your identity as a well-rounded artist.